Table Badminton

 Table Badminton display at the National Badminton Museum.

-A small piece of badminton history that was expected to take off and flourish, but in fact came and went very quickly.
+It was a small piece of badminton history that was expected to take off and flourish but, in fact, came and went very quickly.

 Visit the National Badminton Museum, National Badminton Centre, Bradwell Road, Loughton Lodge, MILTON KEYNES MK8 9LA.